Durag Activity

-"Durag Activity" (stylized in all lowercase) is a song by American rappers Baby Keem and Travis Scott, released on April 30, 2021, by Columbia Records and PGLang as the lead single from Keem's debut studio album The Melodic Blue (2021).
-The song was written by Keem and Scott alongside producer Brick!.
+"Durag Activity" is a song by American rappers Baby Keem and Travis Scott.
+It was released through Columbia Records and PGLang as the lead single from Keem's debut studio album, The Melodic Blue, on April 30, 2021.
+Released on Scott's 30th birthday, he and Keem wrote the song with producer Justin "Brick!"
+Howze.
+A durag is a close-fitting cloth tied around the top of the head to protect the hair.

 Background

-The song was announced by Baby Keem on April 21, 2021, before it was released in April 30.
+The song was announced by Baby Keem on April 21, 2021, before it was released on Travis Scott’s birthday, April 30.

 In May 2021, Madonna posted a photo of herself wearing a bandana with "durag activity" in the captions on Twitter.
 Keem responded with, "...Can I send you a Durag?" and then, "did I humble Madonna?"

 Composition

 Wongo Okon of Uproxx describes the song as Baby Keem "leading the way with near-mumble raps" before Travis Scott "arrives with his trademark autotune croons".
 In the song, Baby Keem and Travis Scott talk about "money, influence, and women in their lives", which they describe as "durag activity", over a "clicking, slinking" beat.
 "Distorted piano chords" can also be heard in the instrumental.